 An Incredibly Important Yet Little Considered Aspect of Optimal Health

 As you already know, there is a variety of moving parts that you have to keep track of to stay healthy—Your weight, your cholesterol levels, and your blood pressure to name a few.
-There’s one incredibly important aspect of human health that is often left out in the cold, in spite of its incredible importance.
-It’s central to helping your body control pain and to assisting your liver in filtration and function at its peak—Blood pH Level.
+There's one incredibly important aspect of human health that is often left out in the cold, in spite of its incredible importance.
+It's central to helping your body control pain and to assisting your liver to filtrate and function at its peak—Blood pH Level.

 Understanding pH Level, Acidity, and Alkalinity

 pH stands for Potential Hydrogen and represents a measure of alkalinity and acidity.
 The system uses water as a baseline.
 The scale extends from 0 to 14, with 0 being the most acidic and 14 being the most alkaline.
 7 is the pH of pure water.
 As you can imagine, since the human body is composed primarily of water, it maintains a pH of close to 7: 7.35.
 One of the reasons why the skin is so important is that it supports the human body as a closed system so that it can maintain this specific pH.

 What Is Acidosis and How Does it Negatively Impact Health?

 The majority of the body maintains a pH of around 7.35, but there is one part of the body that is specifically designed to operate at an increased level of acidity: the stomach.
 Since the stomach is responsible for breaking down food for digestion, it's very acidic compared to the rest of the body, with a pH of around 4.0.
 When the body consumes food and beverage that is more basic, it causes the stomach to increase its production of hydrochloric acid to compensate.
 The body produces hydrochloric acid in a particular way, which is simplified below:

 H20 + CO2 + NaCl -> HCI + NaHCO3